ewen-lbh/learn-it/README.md

 Note the spaces around the operators: you could remove those, but since individuals items are *stripped* (spaces preceding and following words are removed),  additional spaces don't affect words

 ##### Escaping the operators symbols
 You would think that putting `\&&` would consider the first ampersand as a literal ampersand, and would therefore not consider this as a special symbol.
 This feature is on the roadmap, but does not work for now.
-That's the main reason why`--<operator>--syntax` flags exist.
+That's the main reason why`--<operator>-syntax` flags exist.

 #### File example